onecot/onecot.github.io/README.md

-## thanks you all for paying a visit on my personal website
+thanks y'all for taking a look on my personal website

-<button name="button" onclick="https://onecot.github.io/">Visit here</button>